SpektraSystems/Azure-Arc-for-Kubernetes/05-Azure-Governance-for-Kubernetes-on-Azure-Arc.md

    - Deploys policy definitions into the cluster as constraint template and constraint custom resources.
    - Reports auditing and compliance details back to Azure Policy service.

 1. Assign 'Policy Insights Data Writer (Preview)' role assignment to the Azure Arc enabled Kubernetes cluster.

-Replace <subscriptionId> with your subscription ID, <rg> with the Azure Arc enabled Kubernetes cluster's resource group, and <clusterName> with the name of the Azure Arc enabled Kubernetes cluster.
+   > **Note**: Replace <subscriptionId> with your subscription ID, <rg> with the Azure Arc enabled Kubernetes cluster's resource group, and <clusterName> with the name of the Azure Arc enabled Kubernetes cluster.
 Keep track of the returned values for appId, password, and tenant for the installation steps.

     ```
     az ad sp create-for-rbac --role "Policy Insights Data Writer (Preview)" --scopes "/subscriptions/<subscriptionId>/resourceGroups/<rg>/providers/Microsoft.Kubernetes/connectedClusters/<clusterName>"